RomanRDQ/it-absolvent/README.md

 # My result of IT Absolvent
- In this project I would like to represent some projects on which I was practicing my skils
+I would like to represent some projects on which I was practicing my skils
 ##  Stack:
 - React,js
 - Node.js